-The Tungsten-based TES [11] we use for this work is kept at a temperature of 75 mK using an adiabatic demagnetization refrigerator cryostat (Entropy Cryogenics), and is voltage biased within its superconductingto-normal transition in a negative electro-thermal feedback [12].
-The detection signal is inductively picked up and amplified by a SQUID Series Array (Magnicon C6), followed by further signal conditioning at room temperature (Magnicon electronics XXF-1 [13]) with an overall amplification bandwidth of $\approx 6 \,\mathrm{MHz}$.
-We operate the the SQUID in a flux-locked loop to minimise low frequency components of the noise [13].
-To characterize the TES response, we use a laser diode centered at 810 nm as a light source, operated in CW mode.
-We control the average photon flux with a variable attenuator, then launch the light into a single mode fiber (type SM28e) that directs it to the sensitive surface of the TES.
+Our tungsten-based TES11 is kept at a temperature of 75 mK using an adiabatic demagnetization refrigerator cryostat, and is voltage biased within its superconducting-to-normal transition in a negative electro-thermal feedback12.
+The detection signal is inductively picked up and amplified by a SQUID series array, followed by further signal conditioning at room temperature with an overall amplification bandwidth of $\approx 6 \, \mathrm{MHz}$.
+A schematic of the TES biasing and readout electronics is shown in figure 1.
+We operate the SQUID in a flux-locked loop13 to minimize low frequency com-